Trust-Machines/bitcoin-funding/README.md

 2. Set up an Electrum server to track Bitcoin deposits through your own xpub (extended public address) and set of private keys
 3. Use `npm run start` to run the Next.js server locally

+Don't forget to set your environment variables in the `.env` file (see `.env.example` for an example).

 Additionally, you can deploy an instance of Orange Fund to Vercel (https://vercel.app/)

 ## Features